 The Students' Association has a Trustee Board that has ultimate responsibility for setting the strategic direction of the Students' Association, ensuring it is solvent, well-run, meets its Mission, Vision and Values and delivers its charitable purposes.
 The Trustees of the charity consist of four elected Full Time Officers, four appointed Student Trustees and four appointed External Trustees.
 The Full Time Officers, also known as Sabbatical Officers are elected by the membership on an annual basis for a one-year term, the Student Trustees are appointed for up to a two year term and the External Trustees are appointed for a three year term.
 The Appointments Committee, a sub-committee of the Trustee Board, interview applicants for Student and External Trustees vacancies.
-Vacancies are advertised seeking candidates that meet the skills required by the Trustees, as defined by the Charities and Trustee Investment (Scotland) Act 2005.
+Vacancies are advertised seeking candidates that meet the skills required by the Trustee Board at that time.
+The Trustees sit on the Trustee Board and are the charity Trustees, as defined by the Charities and Trustee Investment (Scotland) Act 2005.
 The Trustees serving during the year and since the year end are detailed on page 1.
 The Health and Safety Committee is also a Sub Committee of the Trustee Board.
 The Trustee Board is chaired by the Student President and the Vice Chair is an External Trustee.